miphe/remember/docs/link-to-entry.md

 # Link to entry

-Linking to an entry through regular mardown hyperlinks.
+Linking to an entry through regular markdown hyperlinks.

 ## Acceptance tests